EodHistoricalData/R-Library-for-financial-data-2024/README.md

 ## Authentication

-After registering at the [website](https://eodhd.com/) and choosing a subscription, all users will authenticate an R session using a token from the website.
+After registering in the [eodhd website](https://eodhd.com/) and choosing a subscription, all users will authenticate an R session using a token from the website.
 For that:

 1)  Create an account at <https://eodhd.com/>
 2)  Go in “Settings” and look for your API token